thiolliere/neat.js/README.md

 javascript implementation of NEAT algorithm.

-it is a work in progress
+it is a work in progress, it doesn't work yet

 # What is NEAT